jbernec/data-quality/README.md

 #### 1. Install pyspark and pytest dependencies defined in the requirements.txt file, using the pip installer.
 #### 2. Download and install Java from the https://www.oracle.com/java/technologies/downloads/#jdk21-windows url.
 Preferably the version before the latest.
 #### 3. Clone the winutils repo from https://github.com/cdarlint/winutils repo.
 #### 4. Set the spark home environment variable - [System.Environment]::SetEnvironmentVariable("SPARK_HOME", "C:\spark\spark-3.5.0-bin-hadoop3", [System.EnvironmentVariableTarget]::Machine).
 Verify using the following command - echo $env:SPARK_HOME .
+Or use the setx command to set the SPARK_HOME User Variable - setx SPARK_HOME "C:\Spark\spark-3.5.5-bin-hadoop3" .
 #### 5. Set the java home environment variable - [System.Environment]::SetEnvironmentVariable("JAVA_HOME", "C:\Program Files\Java\jdk-21", [System.EnvironmentVariableTarget]::Machine)
 #### 6. Mkdir C:\Hadoop-3.3.5 .
 #### 7. Copy the bin folder containing the winutils.exe file from the cloned hadoop-3.3.5 or latest version to the C:\Hadoop-3.3.5 folder.